superhutianyi/datavisualization/README.md

 (4) Data Table

 ### Results:
 I will put some visualization here.
-But if you are interested, check out in the folder named "Olympics Medals".
+But if you are interested, check it out in the folder named "Olympics Medals".

 ![image](https://github.com/superhutianyi/datavisualization/blob/master/Olympics%20Medals/windrose.png)